Who said History has to be boring?

 LEARN U.S. HISTORY and LITERATURE WITH ME:

-Disclaimer: some images were generated and edited by AI.
+Disclaimer: some content and images were generated and edited by AI.

 I promise to deliver: